getshipwise/shipwise/README.md

 Thank you for considering contributing to Shipwise.
 There is no guide yet - maybe you can start there?
 I need all the help I can get!

+The project requires Docker, Git, and PHP/Composer (maybe... this might not be a requirement with Sail).

+1. Download the project `git clone git@github.com:getshipwise/shipwise.git`
+1. Run `sail up -d`

+I think I'm forgetting steps and will update this in more detail later.

 ## Security Vulnerabilities

 If you discover a security vulnerability within Shipwise, please send an e-mail to Chris Smith